MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

 Without a Master, the kubelet can deploy, update, delete automatically pods from a directory files, used to deploy controlplane components.
 - Can be viewed as a copy by kube-apiserver, but cannot delete or modify them.
 - It's pod name ends with `-controlplane` as it is it's node name
+- Default definition files are in `/etc/kuberenets/manifests`
 - Set static directory
   1. In `kubelet.service` file, directory is set with property `--pod-manifest-path`
   2. In `kubelet.service` file, provide `--config` file, in config file provide `staticPodPath:` with the directory path.
     - Usually the config file is in `/var/lib/kubelet/config.yaml`
 - `docker ps` to view static pods, if don't have kubernetes cluster yet
+- Or have a look at `kube-apiserver` configuration, if it points to internal IP address or local host it's stacked, else if it's an external IP address, then it's using an external ETCD server
+- `ps -ef | grep OBJ` to view running objects

 #### Multiple Schedulers
 Configure multiple custom schedulers